Twyford, Buckinghamshire

-Twyford is a village and civil parish in the Aylesbury Vale district of Buckinghamshire, England.
+Twyford is a village and civil parish in the Buckinghamshire district of the county of Buckinghamshire, England.
 It is about 2 mi west of Steeple Claydon and 4 mi northeast of Bicester in Oxfordshire.

 Twyford's toponym is derived from the Old English for "double ford".
 It is a common name in England.

 The village has a Church of England parish church, a URC chapel and a Church of England primary school.
 There is one public house, one general store which is community owned and run by volunteers.

 Parish church

 The Church of England parish church of the Assumption of the Blesséd Virgin Mary is 12th-century, with four-bay 13th-century nave arcades and a 14th-century west tower.
 Monuments in the church include a large baroque one in the south aisle commemorating Richard Wenman, 1st Viscount Wenman, and a smaller one to his father Thomas Wenman.

 The tower has a ring of six bells.
 The fifth bell was cast by an unidentified bellfounder in about 1599.
 W&J Taylor cast the treble bell in 1828 at their then foundry in Oxford.
 William Blew and Sons of Birmingham cast the fourth bell in 1869.
 Gillett & Johnston of Croydon cast the treble, second and third bells in 1907.
 There is also a Sanctus bell that was cast in about 1699.

 The church is a Grade I listed building.